odoo/documentation/content/applications/hr/attendances.rst

 .. important::
-   If users check in and out using either a badge or an RFID, then an accessible device in kiosk mode **must** be available in order to check in and check out using these two methods.
+   If users check in and out using either a badge or an RFID, then an accessible device in kiosk mode **must** be available to check in and check out using these two methods.

 Entering kiosk mode is only available for users with specific :ref:`access rights
 <attendances/access-rights>`.

-There are three ways that kiosk mode can be activated:
+Kiosk mode can be activated in three different ways:

 #.
 Navigate to the :guilabel:`Attendances` application, and click :guilabel:`Kiosk Mode` in the top
    menu.
 The device then enters kiosk mode.